aws-samples/ec2-lamp-server/README.md

 - `volumeType`: [EBS General Purpose Volume](https://aws.amazon.com/ebs/general-purpose/) type

 Backup
 - `enableBackup` : EC2 data protection with [AWS Backup](https://aws.amazon.com/backup/).
 Associated charges are listed on [AWS Backup pricing](https://aws.amazon.com/backup/pricing) page.
-Default is `Yes`
+Default is `No`
 - `scheduleExpression`: start time of backup using [CRON expression](https://en.wikipedia.org/wiki/Cron#CRON_expression).
 Default is 1 am
 - `scheduleExpressionTimezone`: timezone in which the schedule expression is set.
 Default is `Etc/UTC`
 - `deleteAfterDays`:  number of days after backup creation that a recovery point is deleted.
 Default is `35`